Director of Food Sourcing and Allocation, SF-Marin Food Bank

 Yoav Schlesinger -- Development Counsel

-A 5th generation Californian, Yoav attended Stanford University, where he received his B.A. in Jewish studies and Political Science.
+A 5th generation Californian, Yoav attended Stanford University, where he received his B.A. in Jewish Studies and Political Science.
 Since then, he has worked as a professional fundraiser, executive, and consultant for a range of nonprofits throughout the Bay Area and nationally.
-Yoav previously served as the Executive Director of Reboot and now serves as the Chief Executive of The Kitchen.
+Yoav previously served as the Executive Director of Reboot and the Chief Executive of The Kitchen.
 In addition to building community, he enjoys trail running, discovering new ice cream flavors and nursing his addictions to NPR and The New Yorker.
 Yoav lives in Marin with his wife and daughter.

 President, Mercy Housing California